ABOAGORA: Mercury, the Winged Messenger

 Registration

-Registration for Mercury, the Winged Messenger will open in May 2026.
+Registration for Mercury, the Winged Messenger is now open!

 For possible questions, you can be in touch with us directly via aboagora@utu.fi